top of page

 The bar was homely and relaxed with open fires, furs on the seats, exposed brickwork and a carved wooden bar.
 I treated myself to a pre-meal sloe gin negroni and then we were served a few nibbles.

-A small Summerfield cheese biscuit with black walnut ketchup served in pine cones as well as pieces of smoked pork shoulder with Laphroig sausage.
+A small Summerfield cheese biscuit with black walnut ketchup served on pine cones, as well as pieces of smoked pork shoulder with Laphroig sausage.
 Both really tasty.
-The Summerfield cheese would appear again later on the cheeseboard and the pieces of sliced sausage cured in house by the team, you could really taste the whisky coming through.
+The Summerfield cheese would appear again later on the cheeseboard and with the pieces of sliced sausage which had been cured in house by the team, you could really taste the whisky coming through.

 After this we were shown into the restaurant which was light with cool, natural tones, exposed beams and wooden tables.
 The serving counter in the corner allowed you to see the chefs at work finishing preparation and plating up the dishes.

-My wife being on a fitness drive had offered to drive, so not wanting to look a gift horse in the mouth, I decided to go for the wine pairing.
+My wife being on a fitness campaign had offered to drive, so not wanting to look a gift horse in the mouth, I decided to go for the wine pairing.

 In the restaurant the first two proper dishes came quickly.
 Firstly a charcoal pie with roe deer tartar and smoked caviar – lovely tastes and textures.